 Compared to the private limited liability company which is preferred by those opening small and medium-sized enterprises, the public limited liability company, shortly known as the PLC, is more appropriate for those seeking to start a large business in Malta.
 The main characteristics of the PLC in Malta are:

-- - the minimum share capital of a public company must be close to 46,600 euros;
+- he minimum share capital of a public company must be close to 46,600 euros;

-Our Maltese lawyers can offer more information on the requirements related to opening a public limited liability company.
+Our Maltese lawyers can offer more information on the requirements related to opening a public limited liability company in 2024.

-For assistance in drafting the statutory documents and filing them with the Trade Register in order to open a PLC, please contact our lawyers in Malta.
+For assistance in drafting the statutory documents and filing them with the Trade Register in order to open a PLC in 2024, please contact our lawyers in Malta.